hitchtest/hitch/docs/tutorials/django.rst

         def tearDown(self):
             pass

-You can save this file in the tests directory of your project.
+You can save this file in the tests directory.
+It must be in the same directory as your .hitch folder.

 In the same directory, you need to create a stub test case (call it stub.yml), like so::